 At System Scale, "Quality You Can Measure" isn't just a slogan, it's a way of life.
-Because we strictly adhere to ISO 17025 standards, you get total peace of mind that your calibrations and paperwork are always done right and are always compliant and always safe.
+Because we strictly adhere to ISO 17025 standards, you get total peace of mind that your calibrations and paperwork are always done properly and are always compliant and safe.

 Having ISO accreditation is not an achievement that System Scale takes lightly.
-In fact, ISO 17025 is the standard for which most labs must hold certification in order to be deemed technically competent and in many cases, suppliers and regulatory authorities will not accept test or calibration results from a lab that is not accredited.
+In fact, ISO 17025 is the standard for which most labs must hold certification in order to be deemed technically competent, and in many cases, suppliers and regulatory authorities will not accept test or calibration results from a lab that is not accredited to this standard.

 Laboratory accreditation bodies use the ISO 17025 standard to assess factors relevant to a laboratory’s ability to produce precise, accurate tests and calibrations.
 This can include: